KostasEreksonas/KostasEreksonas/README.md

 - 👋 Hi, I’m @KostasEreksonas.
-- 👀 I graduated from Klaipeda University with a Bachelor's degree in Information Technology Engineering.
+- 👀 I've graduated from Klaipeda University with a Bachelor's degree in Information Technology Engineering.
 - 🌱 I’m currently interested in cybersecurity topics and learning more computer programming and Linux.
 - 💞️ I’m looking to collaborate on various projects associated with security of Internet of Things devices.
 - 📫 How to reach me: